qbicsoftware/docs/template/{{ cookiecutter.folder_name }}/README.md

 # QBiC Documentation
 Welcome to QBiC's technical documentation pages.
-Last update: {% now 'utc', '%d %b %Y' %}.

-Project reports are generated automatically during builds, while this summary is generated once per day.
+Project reports are generated automatically during builds, while this summary is generated daily.
 So come back often to get the latest reports.

-## Table of Contents
+## List of Projects
 {% for repo, reports in cookiecutter.repos|dictsort %}
   - [{{loop.index}}. {{ repo }}](#{{loop.index}}-{{ repo }})
 {%- endfor %}